microsoft/Managing-RBAC-in-Azure/README.md

 - all of the shorthand keywords as well as all valid permissions for each permission block

 All of these constants can be modified should they need to change.

+#### 2. DeletePolicies.yml
+A **DeletePolicies.yml** file will be generated to display the access policies that were deleted upon each run of **UpdatePoliciesFromYamlProgram**, and can be found in the **Config** folder.
+This removes the need to re-run **AccessPoliciesToYamlProgram** with every run of **UpdatePoliciesFromYamlProgram** as it reflects the changes made in the portal since the last **AccessPoliciesToYamlProgram** run.

+#### 3. Debugging
+- We have implemented automated logging with timestamps and full debugging information.
+The **Log.log** file can be found in the **Config** folder.
+- We have also provided a series of automated test cases to verify your inputs.
+These can be found in the **Managing-RBAC-in-AzureTest** directory.

+# Analyzing the Yaml
+We have defined 6 listing options for your benefit:
+- 1. **List Permissions by Shorthand** - translates a shorthand keyword into its respective permissions
+- 2. **List Assigned Permissions by Security Principal** - lists all of the access policies in regards to a specified security principal
+- 3. **List Security Principal by Assigned Permissions** - lists all of the security principals with a specified permission
+- 4. **Breakdown of Assigned Permissions by Percentage** - displays the percentage breakdown of the permissions or shorthands used within a specified scope
+- 5. **List Top 10 KeyVaults by Permission Access** - lists the 10 vaults with the highest number of granted permissions or the highest number of access policies in a specified scope
+- 6. **List Top 10 Security Principals by Permission Access** - lists the 10 security principals with the highest number of granted permissions or the highest number of access policies in a specified scope

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a